VJ Gibbins, PhD, MS(Disaster Medicine), BScN, RN

 Research

-I am a PhD Candidate and my doctoral research project is exploring why some nursing students struggle and / or fail in their clinical courses.
-I have interviewed nursing students from across Canada (none from the UofA) and I am analyzing my data and working on writing my findings.
+I completed my PhD in 2025 and my doctoral research project explored why some nursing students struggle and / or fail in their clinical courses.
 Understanding what factors contribute to student clinical performance challenges and the barriers to achieving the clinical learning outcomes is a first step towards developing targeted interventions that may remove barriers to success for those students at-risk of failing in their clinical learning.
-I hope to be done and to share my results by Spring of 2025!

 Teaching